 1495).
 He produced many large, multi-partite altarpieces in which his highly charged, emotional use of line, delight in detail, decoration and citric colours, often set against a gold ground, convey an intensity of expression unequalled elsewhere in Italy.
 His mastery of perspective was also used for dramatic impact.
 As he worked in isolation in the Marches, his style only had local influence.
 In the 19th century, however, he was one of the most collected of 15th-century Italian painters.
-Related Paintings of Carlo Crivelli :. | Annunciation with St. Emidius | Vekundigung at the Maria | Madonna and Child Enthroned with a Donor |
+Related Paintings of Carlo Crivelli :. | The Dead Christ Supported by two angels | Annunciation with St. Emidius | Annunciation with Saint Emidius | Faith madonna with child, and the donor | Madonna and Child Enthroned with a Donor |

 Related Artists:Casper Netscher

 Dutch Baroque Era Painter, ca.1635-1684Luigi Querena